kevindweb/CrazyBounce/README.md

 # CrazyBounce
 Simple version of the popular game: Doodle Jump

+Made with Unity and C#, my game has very similar functionality to Doodle Jump